AtomXT/GL-and-Thresholding/README.md

 ## Contributing

-Feel free to dive in!
+Please feel free to make any suggestions!
 [Open an issue](https://github.com/AtomXT/GL-and-Thresholding/issues/new) or submit PRs.

 ### Contributors